Receive free books from Bernie’s Book Bank

 The book distribution process is designed to be efficient and easy for educators.
 Books arrive at the school in “distribution-ready” bags, organized by grade level.
-The bags are delivered quickly and do not created a disturbance in the classroom.
+The bags are delivered quickly and do not create a disturbance in the school.

 UNDER SIX (U6) DISTRIBUTIONS

 Bernie’s Book Bank serves infants, toddlers and pre-school age children through programs specifically supporting children under the age of six from low-income families.